Caraga, Davao Oriental

 Caraga, officially the Municipality of Caraga (Lungsod sa Caraga; Bayan ng Caraga), is a municipality in the province of Davao Oriental, Philippines.
-According to the 2020 census, it has a population of 39,704 people.
+According to the 2024 census, it has a population of 39,630 people.
 It is one of the oldest settlements in the island of Mindanao.

 The Pusan Point located in the town of Caraga is geographically the easternmost point of the Philippines.

 History

-The official founding of Caraga as a municipality was in October 29, 1903, under Organic Act 21, making it one of the oldest towns of the province of Davao Oriental.
+The municipality of Caraga was officially established on October 29, 1903, through Organic Act No. 21, making it one of the oldest towns in the province of Davao Oriental.
 As early as 1591 Caraga was already listed as a mission registered under the jurisdiction of Encomienda of Bislig.

-The etymology of the word "Caraga" is named after the Kalagan people (Spanish "Caragan"), a Mansakan subgroup (related to Visayans) native to the regions of Davao and parts of Caraga who speak the Kalagan languages.
+The word "Caraga" is named after the Kalagan people (Spanish "Caragan"), a Mansakan subgroup (related to Visayans) native to the regions of Davao and parts of Caraga who speak the Kalagan languages.
 The name itself is from kalagan (literally "[strong] spirited") which means "fierce" or "brave"; from kalag ("spirit" or "soul") in the native animistic anito religions.

 Hence, the whole Provincia de Caraga of 1622 was called "region de gente animosa", that is "region of spirited men".
-This being "spirited men and women" is grounded on its cultural, religious and political background.
+This being "spirited men and women" is grounded in its cultural, religious and political background.
 With culture, Caragans were spirited in view of their closeness to nature and attitude towards the creation.
-With religiosity, Caragans were spirited as to their belief on the spirits of nature (like the trees "balete tree", the rivers and mountains, sun and moon); in fact, they have "anito worship" and "ancestor worship" led by the dancing priestess (balyan) and the singing priestess (catalunan).
+With religiosity, Caragans were spirited as to their belief in the spirits of nature (like the trees "balete tree", the rivers and mountains, sun and moon); in fact, they have "anito worship" and "ancestor worship" led by the dancing priestess (balyan) and the singing priestess (catalunan).
 With primitive politics, Caragans were spirited as they invited a "bagani system" of governance.
 A "bagani" is like a "warrior" kinglet or datu" who ruled by banditry and by occupation.

 Geography

-The municipality is located 254 km from Davao City, the regional center of Region XI, and 84 km from Mati, the capital town of the province of Davao Oriental on the island of Mindanao.
+The municipality is located 252 km from Davao City, the regional center of Region XI, and 87 km from Mati, the capital town of the province of Davao Oriental on the island of Mindanao.
 It lies along the eastern coast of this province, facing the Pacific Ocean.
 It is bounded in the north by the Municipality of Baganga in the south by the municipality of Manay, in the west by the Municipality of New Bataan, Compostela Valley Province, and on the east by the Pacific Ocean.
 Pusan Point of Barangay Santiago is the easternmost point of the Philippines.

-Caraga coastline is irregular and the municipality is traversed by the two rivers: Caraga River in the south and Manurigao River in the north.
+Caraga coastline is irregular and the municipality is traversed by two rivers: Caraga River in the south and Manurigao River in the north.